Composer: Claudio Monteverdi

 Good emperors were deified after their deaths, but Nero was less divus than diva.

-His voice, Suetonius records, was feeble and husky; he was pudgy, bull-necked, and malodorous, his skin covered in pustules, with a protuberant belly on spindly little legs.
+His voice was feeble and husky, according to Suetonius; he was pudgy, bull-necked, and malodorous, his skin was covered in pustules, and he had a protuberant belly on spindly little legs.
 He suffered stage fright; the gods signaled their displeasure at his début with an earthquake; women gave birth during his interminable recitals, and men shammed death to escape – but still he performed.

-Wearing masks modelled on his own face, or that of the woman he was in love with at the time, he sang the parts of heroes and gods, even heroines and goddesses, in Canace in Childbirth, Oedipus Blinded, Distraught Heracles, and Orestes the Matricide – ironic, since he’d murdered his own mother.
-(He could also, according to rumour, have played Oedipus with equal aptness; rumour said he was his mother’s lover and helped her to kill his adoptive father, Claudius.)
+Wearing masks modelled on his own face, or that of the woman he was in love with at the time, he sang the parts of heroes and gods, even heroines and goddesses, in Canace in Childbirth, Oedipus Blinded, Distraught Heracles, and Orestes the Matricide.
+Ironic, since he’d murdered his own mother.
+(He could also have played Oedipus with equal aptness; rumour said he was his mother’s lover and helped her to kill his adoptive father, Claudius.)

 With the true opera enthusiast’s love of extravagant spectacle over common sense, Nero tried to kill Agrippina in a collapsing, self-sinking boat – stage machinery that went awry.
 The embarrassed director was forced to take clumsier measures to dispatch his producer.

-When the Great Fire broke out in 64 AD, Nero, “enraptured by what he called ‘the beauty of the flames’,” Suetonius states, “put on his tragedian’s costume and sang The Sack of Ilium from beginning to end.”
+Suetonius states that when the Great Fire broke out in 64 AD, Nero, “enraptured by what he called ‘the beauty of the flames’ put on his tragedian’s costume and sang The Sack of Ilium from beginning to end.”

 Most historians dismiss the legend that Nero started the fire – but acknowledge that he seized the opportunity to build his new home on the burnt-out area: a lavish estate of several hundred acres with a 35-metre bronze statue of himself, revolving domes, and jewel-studded walls.